- Fee assured

 He is the training and education lead as well as lead for undergraduate medicine for neurosurgery.
 He has an active interest in research with a number of national and international presentations and publications.
 He is the organiser of the international Endoscopy in Neurosurgery course ( hands-on course covering all aspects of neurosurgical endoscopy – cranial and spinal).
 He has received a special recognition award for his endoscopic and minimally invasive techniques which have allowed access to previously inaccessible lesions and their resection using endoscopic ultrasonic aspirators with one of the largest series of such resections in the world.
 He has the largest UK series of paediatric brain and spine tumour resections using Gliolan (intraoperative tumour fluorescence).

 Areas of interest

-Paediatric and Adult Neurosurgery; Neuro-oncology; Hydrocephalus; Neuro-endoscopy; Chiari and Syringomyelia; Neural Tube Defects; Degenerative Spine; Spasticity
+Paediatric and Adult Neurosurgery; Neuro-oncology; Hydrocephalus; Neuro-endoscopy and minimally invasive neurosurgery; Chiari and Syringomyelia; Neural Tube Defects; Degenerative Spine; Spasticity

 Reference number 6102804

 Post treatment communication

 Following treatment of a Bupa member, I will communicate with GPs in line with Department of Health, GMC and appropriate professional bodies guidelines.

 Information for healthcare professionals (Bupa patients only, last 12 months)

 Excision of lesion of tissue of brain - (1-5)